top of page

 5. Sing

-Take it from one who was grooving to her own beat at the check-out, when we vocalize it feels good.
+Take it from one who was grooving to her own beat at the check-out.
+When we vocalize, it feels good.
+Try this Cass Elliot song to start!
+Did I mention I have made an entire Knight of Wands playlist??!

 And those are just five ideas to get you started!

-If other people’s voices and opinions (real or imagined) pull you into self-criticism and judgement, get on that horse and ride away.
-Feeding your passion with support means there’s no space for haters.
+If other people's voices and opinions (real or imagined) pull you into self-criticism and judgment, get on that horse and ride away.
+Feeding your fire with support leaves no oxygen for haters.